-Well, I was nineteen years old, and spent three months of my gap year as a volunteer on a kibbutz in Israel.
+Well, I was eighteen years old, and spent three months of my gap year as a volunteer on a kibbutz in Israel.
 It was 1993.

 More specifically, I spent one morning climbing Masada, to watch the sunrise from the top.